JonathanRufino/Meetapp/meetapp-mobile/README.md

   react-native run-ios
   ```

+> Note 1: This application was tested only on Android

-> Note: If you are running on a physical android device, change the api baseUrl to your machine ip
+> Note 2: If you are running on a physical android device, change the api baseUrl to your machine ip

 ## Run tests